Remote Hiring in India: Compliance Steps Global Employers Should Not Ignore

 To simplify processes, consider:

-• Using an Employer of Record (EOR) service
+- For example, using an Employer of Record (EOR) service

-These solutions help manage hiring India compliance efficiently, especially for companies without a local entity.
+In practice, these solutions help manage hiring India compliance efficiently, especially for companies without a local entity.

 Data Protection and Privacy Regulations